As you like it: Localization via paired comparisons: Stability in noise

 \section{Stability in noise}

 So far, we have only considered the noise-free case.
 In most practical applications, observations may be corrupted by noise.
-We consider two scenarios; in the first, Gaussian noise is added prior to the $\sign(\cdot)$ function in~\eqref{eq:measmodel}; in the second we make no assumption on the source of the errors and instead show the paired comparison observations are stable with respect to Euclidean distance.
+We consider two scenarios; in the first, we make no assumption on the source of the errors and instead show the paired comparison observations are stable with respect to Euclidean distance.
 That is, two signals that have similar sign patterns are also nearby (and vice-versa).
 One can view this as a strengthening of the result in Theorem~\ref{thm:rndmeasmain}.
+In the second case, Gaussian noise is added prior to the $\sign(\cdot)$ function in~\eqref{eq:measmodel}.
+This is equivalent to the Thurstone model~\cite{thurstone1927law} with the Probit (normal) link.

+The results of this section apply without considering any particular recovery method or algorithm and relate to the number of paired comparisons which may be flipped due to the noise, not from reconstruction.
+We address these concerns by introducing a practical algorithm and associated guarantees in Section~\ref{sec:reconstr}.

 Throughout the following, we denote by $d_H$ the Hamming distance, i.e., $d_H$ counts the fraction of comparisons which differ between two sets of observations, here denoted $\cA(\x)$ and $\cA(\y)$: